 Your healthcare provider should do blood tests before you start taking CIBINQO and during treatment with CIBINQO to check for the following:

 You should not take CIBINQO if your lymphocyte counts, neutrophil counts, red blood cell counts, or platelet counts are too low.
 Your healthcare provider may stop your CIBINQO treatment for a period of time if needed because of changes in these blood test results.
-You may also have changes in other laboratory tests, such as your blood cholesterol levels.

 These are not all of the possible side effects of CIBINQO.
 Learn more and read the Medication Guide.